SquareGPS/navixy-api/docs/panel-api/resources/user.md

     * `user_id` - int.
 ID of a user which made a transaction.
     * `dealer_id` - int.
 ID of a dealer.
     * `tracker_id` - int.
 Tracker id.
 0 if transaction not associated with tracker.
     * `amount` - double.
-Amount of money in transaction, can be negative. e.g. -10.0000 means 10 money units removed from user`s balance.
+Amount of money in transaction, can be negative. e.g. -10.0000 means 10 money units removed from user's balance.
     * `new_balance` - double.
-User`s money balance after transaction.
+User's money balance after transaction.
     * `old_balance` - double.
-User`s money balance before transaction.
+User's money balance before transaction.
     * `bonus_amount` - double.
-Amount of bonus used in transaction, can be negative. e.g. 10.0000 means 10 bonuses units added to user`s bonus balance.
+Amount of bonus used in transaction, can be negative. e.g. 10.0000 means 10 bonuses units added to user's bonus balance.
     * `new_bonus` - double.
-User`s bonus balance after transaction.
+User's bonus balance after transaction.
     * `old_bonus` - double.
-User`s bonus balance before transaction.
+User's bonus balance before transaction.

 #### errors